Jessie-Baron/Data-Warehouse/README.md

 Data Engineering exercise in which three very large stabases were un-normalized and organized into a single data warehouse.

+Note: The data warehouse sql file exceeds Githubs size limits.
+You will need to run the code yourself to create and view the database.

 ## Directions to edit yourself

 - git clone
 - run db.py
+- run data-lake.ipynb
+- run sports.ipynb
+- run yeast.ipynb

 ## Schema